ISLA-UH/redpandas/docs/README.md

 descent using the [RedVox Infrasound Recorder](https://www.redvoxsound.com/) app.
 You can find more information about this project at
 (a link to the paper will be added once it is published).

-The Skyfall data is a great dataset to showcase the RedPandas library.
+The Skyfall data is a great dataset to showcase the RedPandas library for processing smartphone data.

 ##### Downloading the RedVox Skyfall data